sandhyaparna/Data-Science/Time Series/Overview.md

 ### Overview
+The three most widely used are regression models (Method of Least Squares), smoothing models. and general time series models. <br/>

 Time series models are very useful models when you have serially correlated data.
 * Trend:
 * Seasonal: A seasonal pattern exists when a series is influenced by seasonal factors (e.g., the quarter of the year, the month, or day of the week).
 Seasonality is always of a fixed and known period.
 Hence, seasonal time series are sometimes called periodic time series.
 * Cyclic: A cyclic pattern exists when data exhibit rises and falls that are not of fixed period.
 The duration of these fluctuations is usually of at least 2 years.
 Think of business cycles which usually last several years, but where the length of the current cycle is unknown beforehand.